 The Phillies were even then a fast-aging team hampered with injuries.
 That’s a baaaaaaaaaad combination!
 Check out these statistics as aging indicators:

-• Lead-off batter Jimmy Rollins (34 years old) has never been able to brag of a high on-base percentage.
+• Did he come here for lead-off batter Jimmy Rollins (34 years old), who has never been able to brag of a high on-base percentage?
 This season, he has one of the lowest OBP (.317) of any regular in the league.

-• All-Star second baseman Chase Utley (34), arguably the most important member of the team, hasn’t played a full, injury-free season since 2009.
+• Did he come here for All-Star second baseman Chase Utley (34), arguably the most important member of the team, hasn’t played a full, injury-free season since 2009?

-• Clean-up batter Ryan Howard (33), hasn’t had a really BIG season since 2009, when pitchers found out that he could not NOT swing at pitches low and away.
+• Did he come here for clean-up batter Ryan Howard (33), hasn’t had a really BIG season since 2009, when pitchers found out that he could not NOT swing at pitches low and away?
 Consequently, Howard’s HRs per at bat decline while Ks per at bat rise.

 And these were the three most important hitters on the team!
 This was the heart of the team that Papelbon signed a four year contract to be a member of!

 Let me digress here: each of the three players above are quality athletes.
 My selecting them was the opposite of disrespect: I selected them because they were All-Stars.
 I also selected them because they are the core of the Phillies problem: age and injuries.

 If I were the general manager of a baseball team, I would have a plaque on the wall of my offices at work and at home that featured Branch Rickey’s famous statement: “It is better to trade a player a year too early rather than a year too late.”
 (Exactly what he said seems to be in contention among historians.)